QIcon Class

 High DPI Icons

-addFile() is useful if you have your own custom directory structure and do not need to use the Freedesktop Icon Theme Specification.
-Icons created via this approach use Qt's "@nx" high DPI syntax.
+When providing your own image files via addFile(), then QIcon will use Qt's "@nx" high DPI syntax.
+This is useful if you have your own custom directory structure and do not use follow Freedesktop Icon Theme Specification.

-Using fromTheme() is necessary if you plan on following the Icon Theme Specification.
+When providing an application theme, then you need to follow the Icon Theme Specification to specify which files to use for different resolutions.
 To make QIcon use the high DPI version of an image, add an additional entry to the appropriate index.theme file:

 [Icon Theme]